-SECTION 6: FEES
+SECTION 7: FEES

 - 1. No Request Fee: The NTRC shall not charge any fee for accepting requests for information. - 2.
-Reasonable Cost of Reproduction and Copying of the Information: The NTRC may require the requesting party to shoulder necessary costs, including actual costs of reproduction, copying, and digitization of the information requested.
-The FOI Receiving Officer shall immediately notify the requesting party about this.
+Reasonable Cost of Reproduction and Copying of the Information: The NTRC may require the requesting party to shoulder necessary costs, including actual reproduction and copying costs of the information requested.
+The FRO shall immediately notify the requesting party about the actual fee.

-SECTION 7: ADMINISTRATIVE LIABILITY
+SECTION 8: ADMINISTRATIVE LIABILITY

 - 1. Non-compliance with FOI: Failure to comply with the provisions of this Manual shall be a ground for the following administrative penalties: - a.
-1st Offense Reprimand
+1st Offense Reprimand;

 - b.
-2nd Offense- Suspension of one day to 30 days - c.
-3rd Offense Suspension of one month to six months - d.
-4th Offense Dismissal from the service - 2.
+2nd Offense Suspension of one day to 30 days; and - c.
+3rd Offense Dismissal from the service. - 2.
 Procedure.
 The Revised Rules on Administrative Cases in the Civil Service shall be applicable in the disposition of cases under this Manual. - 3.
 Provisions for More Stringent Laws, Rules and Regulations.
-Nothing in this Manual shall be construed to derogate from any law, any rules, or regulation prescribed by any government authority which provides for more stringent penalties.
+Nothing in this Manual shall be construed to derogate from any law, rule, or regulation prescribed by any government authority that provides for more stringent penalties.

-SECTION 8: KEY OFFICERS
+SECTION 9: KEY OFFICERS